AlexIII/GRAFEN/readme.md

 Example:
 `-ellipEq 10 -ellipPol 20    -nl 40 -nB 40 -nR 20    -K 2    -HprimeX 14 -HprimeY 14 -HprimeZ 35`

+### Well model (git tag well_example)

+xlower, xupper, xn, ylower, yupper, yn, zlower, zupper, zn - base cuboid bounds (with dense discretiztion grid) parameters

+cxwell, cywell - well center

+rwell - well radius

+hwell - well height

+Kouter - magnetic susceptibility outside of well

+Kinner - magnetic susceptibility inside of well

+HprimeX, HprimeY, HprimeZ - external field in nanotesla

+fieldH - output field plane height (along z axis, relative to z=0)

+fieldXfrom, fieldXto, fieldXn, fieldYfrom, fieldYto, fieldYn - output field parameters

+### MPI nodes

-Careate `hosts.txt` file.
+Cerate `hosts.txt` file.
 You need to put here hosts that will execute the program.
 First host is 'root' host - it does not do actual computations.
 All other hosts perform computations using one GPU per host.
 You can utilize several GPUs on a single host by putting the same host entry several times in the file.
 For example, if you have 2 GPUs on host 192.168.5.1 and 4 GPUs on host 192.168.5.2.
 Your `host.txt` should be as follows:
 ```
 192.168.5.1